charlie-s/cousinpaulstattoo-website/contact-us.markdown

 Visit Excerpt: |-
   4530 Hampton Ave
   St. Louis, MO 63109
-layout: contact
 ---

 We're located at Devonshire Avenue in the Hampshire Building, down the stairs on the bottom floor.
-Walk-ins are welcome on Sundays from x-x.
-For a consultation, call the numbers listed below.
+Walk-ins are welcome on Sundays from 12-6pm.
+For a consultation, call the shop or an artist at the numbers listed below.